Listen to the intro:

 (This is based on actual events.
 Google ‘the London Beer Flood’.)

-All the insurers offer it, except for Royal London.
+All the insurers offer it except for Royal London.

 As a dad, I know this one is grim.

-But it’s there, as a consideration.
+But it’s there as a consideration.

-Basically, if one of your kids were to die (I know: it’s awful!), you get a lump sum from the insurer.
+If one of your kids were to die (I know: it’s awful!), you get a lump sum from the insurer.
 Zurich Life has no children’s cover, while Irish Life has up to €7,000 cover.

 This one is gas.